-fifteen minutes two hours, which means that I invariably have a small meal or a variety of snacks stashed on my person at all times.
-So it’s not surprising that I’ve tried out every kind of reusable container and food storage option known to man—for loading all my meal prepped recipes into the fridge, for packing up freezer-friendly dinners to save for later, and for stocking my cabinets with staples that could easily go stale in the wrong container.
+I get hungry roughly every 15 minutes two hours, which means that I invariably have a small meal or a variety of snacks stashed on me at all times.
+So it’s not surprising that I’ve tried out every kind of reusable container and food storage option for meal prepping, packing up freezer-friendly dinners, and stocking my cabinets with staples that could easily go stale in the wrong container.

-After much trial and error (and ruined bags and snacks alike), I’ve figured out the best ways to keep my fridge and pantry organized, and to my keep precious lunches intact on the go—no crushed pita chips or leaky salad dressing in sight.
+After much trial and error (and ruined bags and snacks alike), I’ve figured out the best ways to keep precious snacks intact while also keeping my purse, fridge, and pantry organized—no crushed pita chips in sight.

-Here are the 20 best food storage containers, for, every kind of food you've got stocked in your house at the moment—from crispy-crunchy snacks to big batches of soup or stock.
+Here are the 14 best food storage containers for every kind of food from crispy-crunchy snacks to big batches of soup or stock.

-If you are an aficionado of crunchy snacks like pretzels, popcorn, or potato chips, look for a solid container in which they won't turn into crumbs.
+If you're a fan of crunchy snacks like pretzels, popcorn, or potato chips, look for a solid container in which they won't turn into crumbs.
 This container is technically for toddlers, but it just so happens to be the perfect size for adults who snack, too.